FemaleInvest/tech-interviews/assignments/full-stack-engineer/README.md

 Of course, we don't expect you to work that much!
 We really value your time, and we don't want you to spend more than 4 hours on this assignment.
 However far along you can get, it's OK, and will serve as a starting point for our live interview.
-You can choose to focus just on the frontend, the backend, or even spend all your time on a kick-ass project setup.
+You can choose to focus just on (certain aspects of) the frontend, the backend, or even spend all your time on a kick-ass project setup.
 Your call.

+Indeed, _we prefer_ for you to focus on a just few things and do them very well, so you can show us your skill ceiling.

+### Evaluation criteria

+The scope of the task is broad and our evaluation criteria vary based on what part of the task you chose to focus on.
+To give you an idea, here's a non-exhaustive and randomly-sorted list of questions we'll ask ourselves when reviewing your assignment.

+- Frontend:
+  - How are components organized?
+How are responsibilities split among them?
+Do components have a clear API?
+  - What state management patterns are used?
+  - How is styling managed?
+- Backend:
+  - How are the entities and operations exposed by the API modelled?
+Is the API documented?
+  - Does the backend follow some architectural pattern?
+How are responsibilities split among the various parts of the codebase?
+  - How is the database structured?
+How is it accessed?
+- General:
+  - Is naming consistent throughout the project?
+How about files and folders structure?
+  - Are things tested?
+How?

+Again, we don't expect your solution to be perfect on all the above aspects.
+On the contrary.
+It's completely normal if, for example, you tell us _"I just implemented the frontend, and even there I just phoned-in styling and put all my effort on state management and testing"_.